neilenns/mobiflight-docs/content/devices/button-switch/configuring-input/index.md

 <!-- markdownlint doesn't understand that these are two separate TIP blocks -->

 > [!TIP]
-> Three position switches are configured as two separate input rows in MobiFlight.
-Follow the guide for the two position switch,
+> Three-position switches are configured as two separate input rows in MobiFlight.
+Follow the guide for the Two-position switch,
 > repeating the steps for the second switch and selecting the appropriate on press and on release events.

 > [!TIP]